Hyperplane arrangements and Vinberg's $\theta$-groups: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Giovanna Carnovale, Willem de Graaf, Oksana Yakimova for helpful and stimulating discussions.
+The authors would like to thank Giovanna Carnovale, Willem de Graaf, Francesco Esposito, and Oksana Yakimova for helpful and stimulating discussions.
+The authors also thank the anonymous referee for carefully reading the manuscript and providing helpful comments that improved the paper.
 The first author's research work was funded by FSU Jena.
 The second author acknowledges the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006.
 This article/publication was also supported by the ``National Group for Algebraic and Geometric Structures, and their Applications'' GNSAGA-INdAM (Italy) and it is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology), { \url{https://www.cost.eu}}.